arve0/master/thesis.md

 ## Technical details
 ### Hardware aspects
 - z-plane off by several hundreds of micrometer
-  - piezo-holder was tilted
+  - piezo-holder tilted
-  - samples not necessarily straight, coverslip placement
+  - slides not necessarily straight, coverslip placement
   - too much tilt: out of focus in one image
   - tolerated tilt and software autofocus: stitching when edge not from same physical area (especially thick samples)
 - signal variations and chosen optimum